tuzmusic/QMGProzReviews/notes/checklist.md

 [ ] Add/manage toApi methods for all models
 [ ] Add failure handling to saga actions (read API response for failure, not just thrown errors)

+## Deal with USERS so they can be assigned to REVIEWS so we can use proper REVIEWS in NEW CUSTOMERS